bbc/psammead/packages/components/psammead-most-read/README.md

 ## Roadmap

 The `MostRead` component is designed to display the most read articles given a designated period of time which is dependent on service.
-The component comprises of a `MostReadTitle`, a `MostReadList` which is a grid containing a `MostReadCount/Rank` (name subject to change) and a `MostReadItem`.
+The component comprises of a `MostReadTitle`, a `MostReadList` which is a grid containing a `MostReadCount/Rank` (name subject to change) and a `MostReadLink`.
 Finally we will add a wrapper that will export a list of most read components using `@bbc/psammead-grid` to display the most read items on a grid.

 ## Contributing